Murcia tram: Background

 In April 2007 a 2.2 km demonstration line was opened, built by the Tranvimur joint venture of Acciona and Grupo Cívica, along Avenida Juan Carlos I. The trail was deemed successful in August 2008 and the rest of the system was built after a tendering process, which awarded a contract to Sociedad Concesionaria Tranvía de Murcia, a consortium of the companies COMSA EMTE Concesiones and FCC.
 The contract provided for the construction of the current system and operation of the system for a duration of 40 years at a price of 264 million Euros.
 The current system opened in 2011.

 Line 1

-Line 1 is the principle line of the system and includes 24 of the system's 28 stations.
-The line starts in the north-west of the city with a three kilometer single direction loop around the campus of the University of Murcia and goes down Avenida Jan Carlos I towards the city centre where it goes through the Plaza Circular.
+Line 1 is the principal line of the system; it serves 24 of the system's 28 stops, and is 14.5 kilometres long.
+It starts in the north-west of the city with a three-kilometre single-direction loop around the campus of the University of Murcia and goes down Avenida Jan Carlos I towards the city centre where it goes through the Plaza Circular.
 The tram then travels northward along Avenida Don Juan de Borbón, before branching off toward the Estadio Nueva Condomina, where it terminates.
-The line totals 14.5 kilometers.